Ed-Curriculum & Instruction (EDCI)

 EDCI 321 Literature for Children (3 credits)

-Specific methods, research, curricula, and technology in teaching Children¿s Literature for diverse populations.
-Facilitating of understanding content, curriculum, methods and assessment in an integrated setting.
+Specific methods, research, curricula, and technology in teaching Children's Literature for diverse populations.
+This course facilitates understanding of content, curriculum, methods, and assessment in an integrated setting.
 Typically Offered: Fall and Spring.

 EDCI 322 Teaching Writing/Language Arts (3 credits)